Clean up, power restoration efforts underway after destructive Ontario storm

 The Ottawa Carleton District School Board had closed all schools on Tuesday as the city dealt with the aftermath of the storm.

-As of early Wednesday morning, Hydro Ottawa said it is working on restoring power to approximately 68,000 customers.
+As of Wednesday morning, Hydro Ottawa said it is working on restoring power to approximately 65,000 customers.